RakhithJK/dbeaver-dbeaver-wiki/How-to-Reassign-License.md

-If you buy a bunch of DBeaver EE licenses, you may need to assign each license to the end user.
+After purchase a bunch of DBeaver EE licenses you have to assign each license to an end user.

 If an employee subsequently is leaving the company or the team that is using DBeaver, the license admin may need to reassign the license to another employee.